mamokarz/getting-started/DCF_Demo.md

 }
 ```

 Now you can try and use a new context of the cipher interface, which would then call a different cryptography algorithm that the cipher has.
-However, the new context has not been installed yet.
+However, the new context is not supported by version 1 of the cipher.
+It will require an update to version 2.

 ```
 az iot hub invoke-device-method -n [name-of-iothub] -d [name-of-device] --mn "cipher.1.encrypt" --mp "{\"context\":1, \"src\":\"Welcome to Azure IoT\!\"}"